Skip to contents

 Configuration

-Build up a configuration by first defining global options such as the destination on your local file system.
-Commonly you would choose this destination data directory to be a persistent location, suitable for a data library.
+Build up a configuration by first defining global options such as the destination (a directory on your local file system, or an object store).
+Typically you would choose this destination data directory to be a persistent location, suitable for a data library.
 For demonstration purposes here we’ll just use a temporary directory::

 library(bowerbird)